mvolkmann/blog/src/astro.md

 Think of pages like oceans and components like islands in the islands architecture.
 Islands are where interactivity can reside.
+Examining the source of a page containing islands reveals that Astro uses custom elements named "`astro-island`".

 Pages can be described by
 Astro (`.astro`), Markdown (`.md`), and MDX (`.mdx`) files.